Overview

 Types of Advisory Services

-investment managers, investments, and financial opportunities, provide recommendations and relay
+diligence on third-party investment managers, investments, and financial opportunities, provide recommendations

-pension and profit-sharing plans, trusts, estates, charitable organizations, private foundations,
+profit-sharing plans, trusts, estates, charitable organizations, private foundations, corporations, and partnerships.

 recommendations and evaluations of investment managers to manage client assets;